ipfs/ipfs-docs/docs/concepts/nodes.md

 ### Bootstrap

-Both Kubo and Helia _nodes_ use bootstrap _nodes_ to initially enter the DHT.
+Both Kubo and Helia _nodes_ use bootstrap _nodes_ to find peers on the DHT.

 #### Features of a bootstrap node: